-Until v.1784 (which can still be downloaded from the previous links), the distribution included some standalone utilities for use with Airspy devices, which many of you will remember and which can still be used today.
+Until v.1784 (which can still be downloaded from the previous links), the distribution included some standalone utilities for use with Airspy devices only, which many of you will remember and which can still be used today: ADSB Spy, Astro Spy and Spectrum Spy.
+They are briefly showned below...